 The transmission of these pathogens through dairy products poses a serious public health threat, particularly in resource-poor countries such as Côte d'Ivoire, where data on antibiotic resistance in Enterobacteriaceae remain limited.
 Although several studies have studied the microbiological quality of local dairy products, few have explored the resistance of the pathogenic bacteria that contaminate them.

-This study aimed to determine the prevalence and evaluate the antibiotic susceptibility profiles of Enterobacteriaceae isolated from dèguè, a traditional dairy product sold on the streets of the Abidjan district.
+This study aimed to determine the prevalence and antibiotic resistant profiles of Enterobacteriaceae isolated from dèguè, a traditional dairy product sold on the streets of the Abidjan district.
 The results obtained will help strengthen microbiological surveillance systems and guide policies to combat foodborne zoonoses in Côte d'Ivoire.

 2. MATERIALS AND METHODS